PatrickSantos19/Portfolio-Uninter/README.md

-A little about my work as a dev front-end.
+A little about my work as a frontend dev.